top of page

 My Favorite Hair Products

 Below I will be listing my holy grail products AND I will be periodically updating them as I come across more good finds or as more people ask me for other product recommendations.
 I am involved in several affiliate programs, though some of the options listed are not involved in my affiliate programs because I genuinely believe them to be the best, and you are in no way obligated to use my links.
 Feel free to comparison shop away, but also be aware that sometimes "grey market" product distribution practices come into play and not everywhere you buy a product is "the real deal."
-I specifically included certain retailers because I know they are "authorized retailers"- aka the product you're buying from them is not a watered down knockoff.
+I specifically included certain retailers because I know they are "authorized retailers"- aka the product you're buying from them is not a knockoff.
 If I put this checkmark symbol ✓ in front of the product, that means the link I provided is an authorized retailer.
 If your local hairstylist sells any of these products, you should support local and buy from them!!
+I do not have exclusivity with any brands and no brands pay to be on this list.

 Shampoo and Conditioner